oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | MapOf | ktype, vtype, minv, maxv | min/max number of items |
 | Record | | |
 | Defined | enum | derived enumeration |

+* If BaseType is not a JADN type, TypeOptions MUST NOT contain any option other than *enum*.
+* If TypeOptions is *enum*, the definition named by BaseType MUST have a BaseType of Choice, Array, Map, or Record.
+* If TypeOptions is *vtype* or *ktype*, ...

 #### 3.2.1.1 Id